-At this point you should be able to build and run all samples except the last two (Tutorial 3 and 4).
-These samples include native code and require Android NDK to build working applications, see the next tutorial Using C++ OpenCV code with Android binary package to learn how to compile them.
+At this point you should be able to build and run all samples except two from Advanced tutorial (these samples require Android NDK to build working applications, see the next tutorial Using C++ OpenCV code with Android binary package to learn how to compile them).

-Also I want to note that only Tutorial 0 - Android Camera and Tutorial 1 - Add OpenCV samples are able to run on Emulator from the Android SDK.
+Also I want to note that only Tutorial 1 Basic - 0.
+Android Camera and Tutorial 1 Basic - 1.
+Add OpenCV samples are able to run on Emulator from Android SDK.
 Other samples are using OpenCV Native Camera which does not work with emulator.

-Note: Latest Android SDK tools, revision 19 can run ARM v7a OS images but Google provides such image for Android 4.x only.
+Note: Latest Android SDK tools, revision 12 can run ARM v7 OS images but Google does not provide such images with SDK.